m3tac0de/home-assistant-sofabaton-x1s/README.md

     - attributes: activities, currect_activity, devices, buttons per device and activity, commands per device and activity
     - also keeps a small history of app-sourced `OP_REQ_ACTIVATE` events with decoded labels and a ready-to-copy `remote.send_command` payload for automations
   - `sensor.<hub>_activity`→ Shows the current activity, or `Powered Off` if none is active.
 Maintains accurate state regardless of how the Activity was changed (through Home Assistant, the physical remote, the official app).
+  - `sensor.<hub>_recorded_keypress` → Shows the codes needed to replay the most recently pressed button in the Sofabaton app.

 - **Buttons**:
   - `button.<hub>_find_remote` (added as a "Diagnostic" button)